mikaelpatel/Cosa/README.md

 browser to the index file.
 The documentation contains a full hyperlinked description of all functions in Cosa together with UML graphs of the class hierarchy.

+The provided documentation is generated with doxygen and may be generated for users source code if the Cosa documentation style is adapted.
+See the Doxyfile for configuration of doxygen.

 Drivers
 -------